 (v) Coordination of public participation requirements.
 The plan should identify any public participation requirements of other applicable federal, state or local laws, and address how such requirements can be coordinated.
 For example, if the federal cleanup law applies to the proposed action, the plan should explain how the federal cleanup law and this chapter's public comment periods will be coordinated;

 (vi) Amendments to the plan.
 The plan should outline the process for amending the plan.
-Any amendments must be approved by Ecology; and
+Any amendments must be approved by ecology; and

-(vii) Any other elements that Ecology determines to be appropriate for inclusion in the final public participation plan.
+(vii) Any other elements that ecology determines to be appropriate for inclusion in the final public participation plan.

 (e) Site-specific risk assessment.
-If the variables proposed to be modified in a site-specific risk assessment or alternative reasonable maximum exposure scenario may affect the significant public concerns regarding future land uses and exposure scenarios, Ecology will assure appropriate public involvement and comment opportunities will occur as identified in the plan.
+If the variables proposed to be modified in a site-specific risk assessment or alternative reasonable maximum exposure scenario may affect the significant public concerns regarding future land uses and exposure scenarios, then ecology will assure appropriate public involvement and comment opportunities will occur as identified in the public participation plan.

 (f) Implementation.
 Ecology retains approval authority over the actions taken by a potentially liable person or prospective purchaser to implement the plan.